j0shh3ss/j0shh3ss/README.md

-Hello there, I'm Joshua Hess and I'm a senior at Eastern Washington Univeristy.
-Currently I'm working on my CSCD-379 repo in Vue.js.
+Hello there, I'm Joshua Hess and I'm a recent graduate of Eastern Washington Univeristy.
+Currently I'm working on bgeigecast.

 <!--